For Carole King, songwriting came first.

 For songwriting, Carole King and Gerry Goffin were inducted into The Rock & Roll Hall Of Fame…as a team…however, Carole King has not been inducted as a performer.
 It doesn’t make sense how anyone this successful, and influential could be left out.
 Maybe it’s not really important, but it demonstrates how The Rock & Roll Hall Of Fame isn’t as inclusive of women as it should be.
 Other organizations understand.
 She is the first woman to be honored with the Library Of Congress Gershwin Prize, and was a Kennedy Center Honoree in 2015.

-Where Carole King led, lots of people followed…and the songs she’s written, and the songs she’s sung, are there for everyone to enjoy…for generations to come.
+Where Carole King led, lots of people followed.
+The songs she’s written, and the songs she’s sung, will certainly be enjoyed, for generations to come.